sys-256/Duino-JS/README.md

 - Runs in a Web Worker, so the performance of your site won't be interrupted.

 ## Usage
-To use the miner, download (https://github.com/Hoiboy19/Duino-JS/releases/latest)[the duino-js folder from the latest release], place the duino-js folder in the root of your site and add this to the end of your html:
+To use the miner, download [the duino-js folder from the latest release](https://github.com/Hoiboy19/Duino-js/releases/latest), place the duino-js folder in the root of your site and add this to the end of your html:
 ```html
 <script src="/duino-js/duino-js.min.js"></script> <!--imports the Duino-JS miner-->
 <script>